Special routes of U.S. Route 64: Rocky Mount alternate route

+Tarboro–Princeville business loop

+U.S. Route 64 Business (US 64 Bus) was established around 1968 when mainline US 64 was placed on new bypass east of Tarboro and south of Princeville; the business route followed the old alignment through both downtown areas via Main Street.
+In 1994, US 64 was placed on new freeway south of Tarboro, making the business loop impracticable.
+Majority of the business route was replaced by NC 33, with only the stretch between Western Boulevard and Northern Boulevard downgraded to secondary road.

+Williamston business loop

+U.S. Route 64 Business (US 64 Bus) was established in 1960 as a renumbering of US 64A through downtown Williamston, via Main Street, Haughton Street and Jamesville Road.
+In 1977, it was decommissioned with Main Street and Jamesville Road downgraded to secondary road, while Haughton Street remained part of US 17 Bus.

 Williamston alternate route

 U.S. Route 64 Alternate (US 64A) was established in 1954, it replaced the old mainline US 64 through downtown Williamston, via Main Street, Haughton Street and Sycamore Street (now Jamesville Road).
 In 1960 it was renumbered to US 64 Business.

 Columbia alternate route

 U.S. Route 64 Alternate (US 64A) was established in 1954, it replaced the old mainline US 64 through downtown Columbia, via Main Street.
 In 1960 it was renumbered to US 64 Business.